You are here

 In the summer of 1801, Elder John Leland persuaded the ladies of his Baptist congregation in Cheshire, Massachusetts, to manufacture a "mammoth cheese."
-He intended to present it to President Jefferson in honor of his republicanism and his support of religious liberty.1
+He intended to present it to President Thomas Jefferson in honor of his republicanism and his support of religious liberty.1

 Late in November, Leland transported the cheese by sleigh or wagon from Massachusetts to the Hudson River, by sloop to New York and Baltimore, then by wagon to Washington, where it arrived on December 29, 1801.
 The Baptist elder presented the cheese to Jefferson in a small ceremony in the President's House on New Year's Day.
 He praised Jefferson for the "singular blessings that have been derived from the numerous services you have rendered to mankind in general."
-Leland further noted that the cheese "was produced by the personal labor of freeborn farmers with the voluntary and cheerful aid of their wives and daughters, without the assistance of a single slave."
-The president's accepting remarks praised the people of Cheshire for this "extraordinary proof of the skill with which those domestic arts which contribute so much to our daily comfort are practised by them."
-Jefferson later wrote privately to his son-in-law of the cheese: "the Mammoth cheese is arrived here and is to be presented this day. it is 4 f 4 1/2 I. diameter, 15.
-I. thick, and weighted in August 1230 lb.
+Leland further noted that the cheese "was produced by the personal labor of Freeborn Farmers, with the voluntary and cheerful aid of their wives and daughters, without the assistance of a single slave."5 The president's accepting remarks praised the people of Cheshire for this "extraordinary proof of the skill with which those domestic arts which contribute so much to our daily comfort are practised by them."6 Jefferson later wrote privately to his son-in-law of the cheese: "the Mammoth cheese is arrived here and is to be presented this day. it is 4 f 4½ I. diameter, 15.
+I. thick, and weighed in August 1230. ℔.
 They were offered 1000.
-D. in New York for the use of it 12. days as a shew. it is an ebullition of the passion of republicanism in a state where it has been under heavy persecution."
+D. in New York for the use of it 12. days as a shew. it is an ebullition of the passion of republicanism in a state where it has been under heavy persecution."7

 - Davis, John.
 Travels of Four Years and a Half in the United States of America During 1798, 1799, 1800, 1801, and 1802.
 New York: Holt, 1909.
 See pp. 359-60.